harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Harness rollback deployments.

 Harness Rollback deployments initiate a rollback of the most recent successful deployment.
-Note that this feature is behind a feature flag '''POST_PROD_ROLLBACK'''.
 Rollback deployments are currently supported by the following deployment types only (Kubernetes, Tanzu Application Services, Amazon ECS)

 #### Do we allow one-time scheduling of pipeline execution ?